 Infinis is the largest generator of electricity from landfill gas (“LFG”) in the UK, with a portfolio of 121 landfill sites and total installed capacity of over 300MW.

-The business has performed well operationally and financially since our acquisition in December 2016, although long-term power price forecasts have decreased.
-As expected in our investment case, Infinis was a strong contributor to the Company’s income in the period, counter-balancing some other growth-orientated businesses in the portfolio.
+The business has performed well operationally and financially.
+Infinis was a strong contributor to the Company’s income in the year, as expected in our investment case.

-In August 2017, Infinis appointed Tony Cocker as Chairman of the Board and Scott Longhurst as Non-executive Director and Chairman of the Audit Committee.
-Tony was previously CEO of E.ON UK.
-Scott is currently Group Finance Director at AWG and Managing Director of AWG’s non-regulated business.
+In August 2017, Infinis appointed Tony Cocker as Chairman of the Board and Scott Longhurst as nonexecutive director and chairman of the audit committee.

 The investment in Infinis is foremost a yield play.
 Its front-ended cashflows balance other recent investments by the Company in more growth-oriented businesses.
 Revenues are underpinned by the inflation-linked UK Renewables Obligation Certificate (“ROC”) regime until 2027.
 Infinis could also become a platform to make new investments in activities such as distributed power generation from other gas sources, distributed energy storage by exploiting the business’s spare engine and grid connection capacity, and additional landfill gas sites.